programandoconro/pico-web-mouse/README.md

 A web app the allows you to remotely control your computer's mouse from you phone as a virtual mouse.
 You connect a Raspberry Pico W to your computer, it will serve a websocket server for real time interaction.
 Go to the server's ip in your phon and move with touch events.
 Your computer will move the cursor from your phone.

 It is a websocket server with the Raspberry Pico W that allows you to control your mouse from a web app.
 You can connect the Raspberry to your target device, then connect to the server using your phone, and move in the web site as a virtual mouse connected to your real device.
+You can tap screen to click.

 Built using Adafruit Circuitpython for the Websocket server and the HID functionality.